The biggest problem almost every man has in his marriage is sex.

 I’d like to tell you, in case this hadn’t occurred to you yet, how you might be able to get it a little more.

-First, let me paint a picture for you.
+First of all, let me paint a picture for you.
 You actually live here and witness this everyday but since I don’t think you get it I’m going to spell it out.

 Here is what the hours leading up to bedtime, “the magic time“, look like for me: